bwsw/cloudstack-ui/docs/source/CS-UI_Guide.rst

 In the *Create VM* form fill in the following fields:

 1. Name * - A name of VM.
 The system suggests a meaningful autogenerated name in the following form ``vm-<username>-<counter>``.
 You can enter any name you wish.
-It should start with a letter, contain figures and latin letters and be unique within the domain.
+It should start with a letter, contain figures and Latin letters and be unique within the domain.
 2. Zone * - A zone of VM operation.
 Select a zone from the drop-down list.
 The list of available zones is managed by Root Administrator.
 3. Service offerings * -  A set of options and resources that users can choose from, such as templates for creating virtual machines, disk storage, and more.
 The list of available service offerings is managed by Root Administrator.
 Now among other options there is *Custom offerings*.
-The Custom offerings option allows to set your own settings for:
+The Custom offerings option allows setting your own settings for:

     - CPU cores;
     - CPU (MHz);